-In places where it never snows, the back-drop will never meet the ‘snow drops and sleigh bells’ imagery, but the underlying feeling of peace, tranquility, and a time for being with those you care about most is the same in Mexico as everywhere else that Christmas is celebrated.
+In places where it never snows, the back-drop will never meet the ‘snow drops and sleigh bells’ imagery often associated with this time of year, but the underlying feeling of peace and tranquility, and a time for being with those you care about most, is the same in Mexico as everywhere else that Christmas is celebrated.

-Christmas is always a busy time to travel, and because of the high demand, it’s a relatively expensive time of year to fly.
-If you are retired or have a flexible schedule, flying before December 15th and delaying your return until after January 6th could save you money in air transportation fees (and you will avoid the crush at the airports).
+Christmas is always a busy time to travel, and because of the increased demand, it’s a relatively expensive time of year to fly.
+If you’re retired or have a flexible schedule, flying before December 15th and delaying your return until after January 6th could save you money in air transportation fees (and you will avoid the crush at the airports).
 If you’re traveling by bus, note that services become considerably busier during the Christmas holidays and you might consider booking your tickets ahead of time.

-People who visit Mexico this time of year enjoy getting away from their usual surroundings and absorbing an alternative Christmas experience: many people who have been to Mexico for Christmas at least once before are drawn back time and again to the special magic that Mexico offers this time of year, and enjoy the unusual in celebrations that feel quite familiar.
+People who visit Mexico this time of year enjoy getting away from their usual surroundings and absorbing an alternative Christmas experience: many people who have been to Mexico for Christmas at least once before are drawn back time and again to the special magic that Mexico offers this time of year, and to enjoy the unusual in celebrations that feel quite familiar.

-For those who live in Mexico, Christmas remains a special time of year when friends, family, festivals, and traditions fuse together to create an enjoyable atmosphere that is uniquely Mexican in its approach and style.
+For those who live in Mexico, Christmas remains a special time of year when friends, family, festivals, and local traditions fuse together to create an enjoyable atmosphere that is uniquely Mexican in its approach and style.